ASUS unveils ZenBook lineup with 11th-Gen Intel Tiger Lake processors (Updated)

 ASUS being ASUS, though, just can’t seem to get away with their often-times confusing line-up.
 Presenting the ZenBook Flip 13, which is just as thin as the ZenBook Flip S above but only just a wee bit heavier at 1.3kg.
 It also has the 360-degree ErgoLift hinge that allows it to be used as a notebook or tablet, folded to stand or as a tent.
 It’s even compatible with the ASUS Pen.
 The key difference here is the Full-HD or 1080p OLED touchscreen display.

-Specifications wise, the ZenBook Flip 13 (UX363) is powered by up to an 11th Generation Intel Core i7 processor with Intel Iris Xe graphics, 16GB of memory, and up to a 1TB PCIe SSD.
+Specifications wise, the ZenBook Flip 13 (UX363) is powered by up to an 11th Generation Intel Core i7 processor with Intel Iris Xe graphics, up to 16GB of memory, and 512GB NVMe PCIe 3.0 SSD.
 Why not just have two ZenBook Flip S models, one with a 4K OLED and the other with a 1080p OLED screen, ASUS?
 Perhaps it’s the little interesting fact that, despite the uncanny resemblance, the ZenBook Flip 13 isn’t certified as an “Intel Evo” designed notebook.

 ASUS ZenBook S (UX393)